As this week begins Exodus and welcomes Resurrection, an encore of the journey

 Originally posted April 9, 2009

-Every day since offered freedom and liberation even when that seemed furthest from the truth.
+Every day since has offer freedom and liberation even when that seemed furthest from the truth.
 But it never was furthest from what I sought.
 Ever.
 Like the steps the Hebrews took through the desert and the feet Christ washed that night, each moment brought me closer to a promised land.
-And as I stumbled forward I remembered all those struggling and as I grew closer to freedom, love became the bigger land within my heart.
+And, as I stumbled forward, I remembered all those struggling and, as I grew closer to freedom, love became the bigger land within my heart.

 The road to the banks of the River Jordan was made with sorrow and disappointment but traveled with hope and heart.
-And on this auspicious anniversary, oh, is the view just so beautiful.
+On this auspicious anniversary, oh, is the view just so beautiful.